Written by Guest blogger

 BU create a high-quality environment where you can be the best you can be, with lots of support, high quality placements and amazing teaching, helping to prepare you to be the best social worker, which exceeded my expectations of what studying would be like.
 It’s different for the better, and being on this journey of studying social work at BU has been the best thing I have ever chosen to do.

-Charlie, 2nd Year Social Work student
+Charlie, BA (Hons) Social Work graduate

 Find out more

 Find out more about BU’s Social Work degree